pleak-tools/pleak-sql-editor/README.md

 ## Using

-You can use the editor for each model from the Action menu next to the model on Files page (of front-end) or from the URL: http://localhost:8000/sql-privacy-editor/id (id of the model).
+You can use the editor for each model from the Action menu next to the model on Files page (of frontend) or from the URL: http://localhost:8000/sql-privacy-editor/id (id of the model).

 ## License